robotics-intelligent-systems/jfxhers/README.md

 # Human Exoskeleton Robot Simulation

 OpenExo, an open-source exoskeleton platform for mobility and rehabilitation research.
-ALICE is an Open-Source pediatric robotic exoskeleton
+ALICE is an Open-Source pediatric robotic exoskeleton.
+The Real-Time Robot Arm Simulator is an open-source project creating a KUKA KR 700 PA-inspired virtual robotic arm using Blender and Python/Rust.
+Library for modelling of Delta Robots.
+ROS 2 packages for the ROBOTIS OpenMANIPULATOR platform provide the necessary interfaces and tools to control the robot, integrate with its sensors, and develop physical AI applications.
+Modular HHCM app will genereate URDF, SRDF and a complete ROS package, which can be used to simulate and control the robot